-Ag Innovators Such as McCormick and John Deere are Part of Illinois History
+Ag Innovators Such as McCormick and John Deere are Part of Illinois History (VIDEO)

 Now in its 200th year, the Land of Lincoln’s long legacy includes early innovators who lightened the load for generations of farmers and paved the way for the Industrial Age.
 Joining the likes of Lincoln, Illinois transplants Cyrus McCormick and John Deere became household names with their game-changing ingenuity.